samslee77/fritter-backend/README.md

 This renders the `index.html` file that will be used to interact with the backend

-#### `GET /api/freets` - Get all the freets **ADDED** that the user can see (if a feed is age restricted, then the user will only be able to see that freet if he/she is verified and above 17)
+#### `GET /api/freets` - Get all the freets **ADDED** that the user can see.
+If a feed is age restricted, then the user will only be able to see that freet if he/she is verified and above 17.
+Someone who is not logged in will be treated as an unverified user.
+Lastly, the user will only be able to see the freet if it is not "consensusfiltered".

 **Returns**

 - An array of all freets sorted in descending order by date modified

-#### `GET /api/freets?author=USERNAME` - Get freets by author **ADDED** that the user can see (if a feed is age restricted, then the user will only be able to see that freet if he/she is verified and above 17, someone who is not logged in will be treated as an unverified user)
+#### `GET /api/freets?author=USERNAME` - Get freets by author **ADDED** that the user can see.
+If a feed is age restricted, then the user will only be able to see that freet if he/she is verified and above 17.
+Someone who is not logged in will be treated as an unverified user.
+Lastly, the user will only be able to see the freet if it is not "consensusfiltered".

 **Returns**